salesforcecli/plugin-user/messages/create.md

 When this command completes, it displays the new username and user ID.
 Run the "org display user" command to get more information about the new user.

+After the new user has been created, Salesforce CLI automatically authenticates it to the scratch org so the new user can immediately start using the scratch org.
+The CLI uses the same authentication method that was used on the associated Dev Hub org.
+Due to Hyperforce limitations, the scratch org user creation fails if the Dev Hub authentication used the JWT flow and the scratch org is on Hyperforce.
+For this reason, if you plan to create scratch org users, authenticate to the Dev Hub org with either the "org login web" or "org login sfdx-url" command, and not "org login jwt".

 For more information about user limits, defaults, and other considerations when creating a new scratch org user, see https://developer.salesforce.com/docs/atlas.en-us.sfdx_dev.meta/sfdx_dev/sfdx_dev_scratch_orgs_users.htm.

 # examples